khrona/awesomium-wiki/getting-started/setting-up-on-macosx.md

 ---

-### Before We Begin

-This tutorial assumes that you are developing a C++ application.
+> These notes are for developing a C++ application.
 If you are a developing a .NET/C# application please see our [.NET Wiki](http://wiki.awesomium.net/getting-started/) instead.

 ### Checklist